 Deploy n.Scope

-You may find the installation archive of our latest stable version in our version Warehouse.
+You may find the installation archive of our latest stable version .
 Current stable in v2.0.

 n.Scope platform requires CPU, RAM, and high-performance hard drive space adapted to the total aggregated bandwidth observed by the probes attached to it.